 In Tibet, Snow Pigeon, Tibetan Pheasants, and Black-necked cranes and so forth uncommon winged creatures for you to watch.
 Key ornithological attractions in Tibet incorporate Tibetan Eared-bird, Derbyan Parakeet, Black-necked Crane, Tibetan Blackbird, Brown-cheeked Laughingthrush, and Giant Babax.

-Yamdrok Tso (Tso means lake) translates from Tibetan to ‘Swan Pool’ and is the largest lake in Tibet.
+Tibet bird watching tour start with Yamdrok Tso (Tso means lake). translates from Tibetan to ‘Swan Pool’ and is the largest lake in Tibet.
 Located on the old road between Lhasa and Gyantse (Jiang Zi), it’s at an elevation of 4448 meters and is about 130 kilometers and covers an area of 638 sq kilometers.
 It’s famous as a wintering site of Black-necked Cranes.
 The better time to watch birds about May, Jun, Jul, Oct, Nov.

-Namtso Lake, or ‘Heaven Lake,’ is the second-largest salt lake in Tibet and is situated at the edge of Qiangtang Plateau to the north of Lhasa.
+Namtso Lake, or ‘Heaven Lake,’ is the second-largest salt lake in Tibet.
+It lies at the edge of Qiangtang Plateau to the north of Lhasa.

-Xiong’s Monastery, located at Caina Village, Chushui County on the opposite side of the river from the Lhasa to Gyantse road, is about 30 kilometers from Lhasa.
-At an altitude of 4500 meters the monastery was founded in 1181 AD and is now the largest nunnery in Tibet.
-It’s widely regarded as the best place to see Tibetan Eared-pheasant.
+in our Tibet bird watching tour, we visit Xiong’s Monastery. located at Caina Village, Chushui County on the opposite side of the river. from the Lhasa to Gyantse road, is about 30 kilometers from Lhasa.
+At an altitude of 4500 meters, the monastery was founded in 1181 AD and is now the largest nunnery in Tibet.
+It’s widely praying as the best place to see Tibetan Eared-pheasant.